Biden unveils plan allowing hundreds of thousands to gain US citizenship

 Tuesday’s announcement comes as immigration continues to be a central — and divisive — issue in the lead-up to presidential elections in November.

-Members of the Biden administration earlier in the day pitched the change as a boon not just to immigrant families already living in the US, but also to the country’s economy.
+Earlier in the day, members of the Biden administration pitched the change as a boon not just to immigrant families but also to the country’s economy.

 “Think about the stability this will bring to so many American families across the country,” White House Press Secretary Karine Jean-Pierre said in a Tuesday news briefing.
 “These measures will help keep American families together and allow more young people to contribute to our economy and our country.”